 Before and after the war, Savannah was Georgia’s main port, rivaling Charleston, South Carolina, for the enormously lucrative cotton trade, but as commercial shipping tailed off, the harbor became increasingly recreational—the yachting competitions of the 1996 Olympics were held offshore.
 Savannah, home of writer Flannery O’Connor and songsmith Johnny Mercer, also served as backdrop to the best-selling book Midnight in the Garden of Good and Evil and numerous movies, most famously Forrest Gump, but it has resisted urges to turn itself into an “Old South” theme park; you’ll have to search hard to find souvenir shops or overpriced knickknack galleries.
-The city is in such good shape partly thanks to the Savannah College of Art & Design (SCAD), which has taken over many of the city’s older buildings and converted them into art studios, galleries, and cafés.
+The city is in such good shape partly thanks to the Savannah College of Art and Design (SCAD), which has taken over many of the city’s older buildings and converted them into art studios, galleries, and cafés.

 Another great place to wander is Factor’s Walk, a promontory along the Savannah River named for the “factors” who controlled Savannah’s cotton trade.
 This area holds the Cotton Exchange and other historic buildings, many of them constructed from 18th-century ballast stones.
-Linked from the top of the bluffs by a network of steep stone stairways and cast-iron walkways, River Street is lined by restaurants, and at the east end there’s a statue of a girl waving; it was erected in memory of Florence Martus, who for 50 years around the turn of the 20th century greeted every ship entering Savannah harbor in the vain hope that her boyfriend would be on board.
+Linked from the top of the bluffs by a network of steep stone stairways and cast-iron walkways, River Street is lined by restaurants, and at the east end there’s a statue of a girl waving a cloth; it was erected in memory of Florence Martus, who for 44 years around the turn of the 20th century greeted every ship entering Savannah harbor in the vain hope that her boyfriend would be on board.

 March is when things get crazy here in Savannah: Thousands of visitors come to the bars along Congress Street for what has grown into the world’s second-largest St. Patrick’s Day celebration—only New York City’s is bigger.

 One of Savannah’s more unusual tourist attractions is the Juliette Gordon Low Birthplace (10 E. Oglethorpe Ave.), a circa-1820 house that was the childhood home of the woman who introduced Girl Scouts to America in 1912.
-Current Girl Scouts gain a merit badge just by walking in the door.

 Getting around is blissfully easy: Savannah is the country’s preeminent walkers’ town, with a wealth of historic architecture and a checkerboard of 22 small squares shaded with centuries-old live oak trees draped with tendrils of Spanish moss, all packed together in a single square mile.
-Savannah’s sensible and very attractive modified grid plan makes finding your way so simple that it’s almost fun to try to get lost.
+Savannah’s sensible and attractive modified grid plan makes finding your way so simple that it’s almost fun to try to get lost.

 Places to stay in Savannah vary from quaint B&B inns to stale high-rise hotels.
-For the total Savannah experience, try the Bed and Breakfast Inn (117 W. Gordon St., 912/238-0518, $159 and up), which has very nice rooms in an 1853 townhouse off Monterey Square.
-At the River Street Inn (124 E. Bay St., 912/234-6400, $150 and up), well-appointed rooms fill a converted antebellum cotton warehouse, right on Factor’s Walk at the heart of the Savannah riverfront.
-Nearby, the large Inn at Ellis Square (201 W. Bay St., 912/236-4440 or 877/542-7666, $125 and up) has good-sized hotel rooms (in a former Days Inn), right across from Factor’s Walk.
+For the total Savannah experience, try the Bed and Breakfast Inn (117 W. Gordon St., 912/238-0518, $99 and up), which has nice rooms in an 1853 townhouse off Monterey Square.
+At the River Street Inn (124 E. Bay St., 912/234-6400, $149 and up), well-appointed rooms fill a converted antebellum cotton warehouse, right on Factor’s Walk at the heart of the Savannah riverfront.
+Nearby, the large Hotel Indigo (201 W. Bay St., 912/236-4440, $140 and up) has good-size hotel rooms (in the former Inn at Ellis Square) a few blocks from Factor’s Walk.